scala/scala3/docs/docs/reference/changed/implicit-conversions.md

       val x: B = a    // error under Dotty
     }

-is no longer legal and has to be rwritten to
+is no longer legal and has to be rewritten to

     def useConversion(implicit f: ImplicitConverter[A, B]) {
       val y: A = ...